If you're wondering how to choose an air fryer for quick and easy cooking, we're here to help with the ten key points to look out for.

 We have a dual-basket air fryer but, in reality, very rarely cook more than two things at a time.
 If we were buying an air fryer again, we’d likely opt for one larger basket instead, but this will come down to personal preference.

-5. Cooking functions and pre-sets
+5. Think about what cooking functions and pre-sets you want

 The majority of air fryers allow you to set the time and temperature settings for each dish manually, but some additionally offer presets.
 These presets automatically select the best temperature and cooking time based on what you’re air frying.
 For instance, if you’re cooking air fryer chips, you can just select the “chip” setting, and the heat and time will be set accordingly.